 CIL is payable to the District Council on most development according to a standard charge.
 The Parish Council receives a percentage of the charge for development that takes place in its area.

 The District Council publishes a policy on the way that it will administer the funds it collects.
-The Parish Council’s views on the District Council’s policy can be viewed here.
+Here are the Parish Council’s views on the District Council’s policy.

 Charney Bassett is classified as ‘open countryside’ in the District Local Plan, so it is not expected that much new development will take place here.
 Nevertheless, the Parish Council has adopted a policy [awaiting approval] which will govern the way in which any monies generated as a result of CIL are spent.